 |3-bed house||4-8 weeks||£6,000 – £10,000|

 If you’re wondering why a 1-bed flat will take longer, it’s due to the fact that it will be part of a larger shipment.
 A small move to India won’t fill a container, so your belongings will need to wait on others.

-If you’re moving to India from the UK, you’ll need to find international movers in India.
-So, fill out the form below and find up to 5 removal companies that can help you!
+If you’re moving to India from the UK, you’ll likely want help from international removals from the UK to India experts!
+So, fill out the form below and receive up to 5 removal companies that can help you!

-If you’re moving back to India from the UK with either an Indian passport or permanent residence, you won’t need a visa, so you can skip to the next section.
+If you’re moving back to India from the UK with either an Indian passport or permanent residency then you won’t need a visa, so you can skip to the next section.

 For UK citizens that are looking to move to India, you’ll need to apply for a long-term visa.
 Furthermore, if you wish to work, you’ll need to obtain a work permit, which your employer will do on your behalf.
 We recommend visiting the Indian Embassy in the UK for more information about visas.